ShabanaMuttaki/testforconfig/README.md

-  # Validate Configuration Yaml Files using  Github Actio
+  # Validate Configuration Yaml Files using  Github Action

 ## About:

 A Github project using  Actions for checking if YAML Configuration files comply with specified schema.
 Whenever Configuragtion files are edited or added , workflow action is automatically triggered and the validation of Yaml files takes place.

-The workflow can be further enhanced to push the config files to different repositories or to create a pull request with an approver to merge or decline.

 ## Usage:

-## STEP 1:
+## Step 1:
 To use the action simply create an country_config.yml file in the /Configfiles directory.

 For example: